maded2/plotng/README.md

 Please note that I've not tested this on Windows / Mac.

-EDIT: Pre-built binaries for 64-bits Linux included om the release
+EDIT: Pre-built binaries for 64-bits Linux included in the release

 ##Running Server (runs on the plotter)